nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Multiprotocol (Thread or Zigbee in combination with Bluetooth LE)
 -----------------------------------------------------------------

-The :ref:`multiprotocol-rpmsg-sample` sample is a combination of the two samples previously described (i.e. :ref:`zephyr:bluetooth-hci-rpmsg-sample` and :ref:`zephyr:nrf-ieee802154-rpmsg-sample`).
+The :ref:`multiprotocol-rpmsg-sample` sample is a combination of the two samples previously described, namely, :ref:`zephyr:bluetooth-hci-rpmsg-sample` and :ref:`zephyr:nrf-ieee802154-rpmsg-sample`.
-This means that it enables both the Bluetooth LE Controller and nRF IEEE 802.15.4 radio driver and simultaneously exposes the functionality of both stacks to application core using the `RPMsg Messaging Protocol`_.
+This means that it enables both the Bluetooth LE Controller and nRF IEEE 802.15.4 radio driver and simultaneously exposes the functionality of both stacks to the application core using the `RPMsg Messaging Protocol`_.
 Separate RPMsg endpoints are used to obtain independent inter-core connections for each stack.

 .. figure:: /images/ieee802154_nrf53_multiprot_design.svg